zongxili/lighthouse-web-notes/Week_4/d2/about_js.md

 `
+this allow
-this allow the string have multi lines
+the string have multi
+ lines with ``
 `

 "But this can be only one line"